Swift-SOT/swifttools/swifttools/xrt_prods/pyDocs/README.md

 # The `xrt_prods` Python module

-The `xrt_prods` Python module provides an interface to the tools to build Swift-XRT data products for point sources.
+The `swifttools.xrt_prods` Python module provides an interface to the tools to build Swift-XRT data products for point sources.
 This is based on the [XRT Products API](../APIDocs/README.md), but is intended to present a rather easier interface than having to create and manage JSON objects and HTTP POST requests yourself.

 **Important note** We still have a finite capacity, so please do not submit large numbers of jobs en masse; instead you can use the API to submit all of your jobs, but a few at a time, waiting until the requested jobs have completed before submitting the next tranche.

 ## Documentation contents